alexpanter/FSRemark/README.md

 This list is then run through a parser which builds a syntax tree for the file using list-recursion.

-__Not yet implemented :__

-Another parser that transforms the syntax tree into a styled `html`-document will come soon.
+Finally, the created syntax tree is parsed into a html, and streamed to a target file, together with some css and javascript.

 ### Credits:
 _This project is by no account officially related to Remarks_.